How to Make Money in Medical School

 So make sure to get over there and make a profile today!

 Working for Uber is another way that you could earn some cash.
-Although it doesn’t have the potential for growth that online business or tutoring does, it is certainly something you could think about.
+Although it doesn’t have the potential for growth that online business or tutoring does, it is certainly something you could consider.

-To get started, all you need is a driver’s license and you will be good to go.
+It would help if you got started, and you will be good to go.
 Even if you don’t have a vehicle, there are options on their site for how to get a car.
 You can get a car via:

-- Finance – Paying a deposit and then the remainder over 3-5 years.
+- Finance – Paying a deposit and the remainder over 3-5 years.

 - Flexi-lease – Allows you to own the car but return it if you aren’t happy.